NBIK14013U Arctic Biology

 - Compare the vulnerability of arctic species to environmental conditions

-- Analyse the interactions among different organisms and the life history strategies in arctic animal and plant species.
+- Analyse the interactions between different organisms and the life history strategies in arctic animal and plant species.

 - Explain the main features of arctic species immigration after the last glaciations.